google/clasp/docs/typescript.md

 ### Advanced Services

-Enableing advanced services modifies the `appsscript.json` file on script.google.com.
+Enabling advanced services modifies the `appsscript.json` file on script.google.com.
 After enabling an advanced service in the UI, copy the `appsscript.json` file from script.google.com into your editor to use the advanced services in your project.

 Advanced Service currently do not have TypeScript autocompletion.